 If you're in need of a tablet but don't want to break the bank investing in one, we've got you covered with our top picks for the best tablet under 100.

-Whether you’re looking to update some spreadsheets, sketch up a new illustration or read that book that you’ve been putting off for weeks, a tablet under 100 can still be the perfect tool for completing many tasks.
+Whether you’re looking to update some spreadsheets, sketch up a new illustration or read that book that you’ve been putting off for weeks, a tablet can be the perfect tool for completing many tasks.

-The tablets in this price range tend to span from 8GB on the low side, to 32GB at the top, but you can also use MicroSD cards for a tablet under 100 if you need some extra storage space.
+Budget tablets tend to cluster around 32GB of SSD or eMMC storage, but you can also use MicroSD cards for a tablet under 100 if you need some extra space.

 MicroSD storage is great for eBooks, documents and films, but if you’re a gamer looking for performance, the speed of internal storage can’t be beaten.

-The tablet’s CPU is next on the list of things to look out for when buying a tablet under 100.
-Technology has come far in the realm of portable devices, with most of the CPUs sporting between 1-2GHz on quad-core processors.
+Technology has also come pretty far in the realm of portable devices, with most of the CPUs sporting between 1-2GHz on quad-core processors.
+That means your tablet will be able to keep up with multiple tasks and even some gaming.

-We've selected our top picks of the best tablet under 100 based on specs, features, general reviews and other points that we think make them worth considering and we've also answered some of your most frequently asked questions.
+We've selected our top picks based on specs, features, general reviews and other points that we think make them worth considering and we've also answered some of your most frequently asked questions so you can kick off your search in the best way possible.

 Best tablet Under 100 with Alexa - Fire 8 HD Tablet